top of page

 After seeing and playing my first beautiful tenor guitar, I then became completely infatuated with this fascinating instrument because it seems to have been built in so many interesting forms that were often analogous to many six string guitar models.
 Taking advantage of the rise of the Internet at the time, I gradually started to collect and eventually acquire over thirty vintage and modern luthier-built tenor guitars, including some very unusual and rare models that were obviously one-off custom orders.

-My complete collection is featured both on this website and, in more detail, on my own Vintage Tenor Guitars website: http://www.vintagetenorguitars.com/.
+My complete collection is featured both on this website.
 I hope the photographs of my tenor guitar collection will be of interest and that it will help to increase the awareness of this often neglected instrument.

 When I first became interested in the tenor guitar, I discovered, and immediately subscribed to a wonderful tenor guitar discussion group called the 'Tenor Guitar Registry’ which had been set up by my fellow tenorguitar.com conspirator, keen tenor guitar evangelist and excellent all-round musician, Mark Josephs.